 Blood types Os and Bs lack the ability to digest high carbohydrate meals and are prone to high triglycerides and high blood pressure.

-Both blood types As and Bs have higher natural
+Both blood types As and Bs have higher natural levels of cortisol and need to work on stress management as part of their healthy lifestyle.

 Some foods contain proteins called lectins – abundant and diverse proteins found in foods – which can agglutinate or clump your blood.